 If you are looking for support around the menopause, there are organisations and websites that can help.
 Lots of the links below provide free resources and information.

 National Institute for Health and Care Excellence (NICE) guidelines.
 These explain how your GP will determine what types of treatments and interventions they can offer you.
-You can find out more information by using the following link:
+You can find out more information here.